dkliachkovski/AI_Captcha/README.md

 <br/>
 <br/>

-## Here we can easily tell which of the art is the original one and which is not
+## <div style="text-align: center"> Here we can easily tell which of the art is the original one and which is not

 <br>